Larry C. Johnson

-Larry C. Johnson is an American blogger and former analyst at the U.S. Central Intelligence Agency.
-He is the co-owner and CEO of BERG Associates, LLC (Business Exposure Reduction Group).
+Larry C. Johnson is an American blogger, political commentator and former analyst at the Central Intelligence Agency.
+He is the co-owner and CEO of Business Exposure Reduction Group (BERG) Associates, LLC, and the co-founder of Veteran Intelligence Professionals for Sanity (VIPS).

 Background

-Johnson worked at the CIA for four years as an analyst, then moved to the State Department's Office of Counterterrorism.
-In 1993, Johnson left government work to join the private sector, "going on to build a dual career as a business consultant and a pundit on intelligence issues."
+Johnson worked at the CIA for four years as an analyst, then moved to the United States State Department's Office of Counterterrorism.
+In 1993, Johnson left government work to join the private sector, "going on to build a dual career as a business consultant and a pundit on intelligence issues".
 He appeared on television programs such as The News Hour and Larry King Live, giving his commentary.